 Priority Protection Habitat Areas

 Priority coastal habitat areas to be protected during oil or hazardous material spills on the Texas coast.
-Areas were identified and prioritized by TPWD and GLO personnel, in cooperation with other entities.
+Areas were identified and prioritized by Texas Parks & Wildlife (TPWD) and GLO personnel, in cooperation with other entities.

 Species & Habitats

 Coastal distribution of animals, plants, and habitats potentially at risk from oil spill damage or response activities.
 Mapped as part of a joint project involving GLO, TPWD, and other entities.

 Contains tracts identified as owned by various state agencies (universities, Department of Criminal Justice, state parks, Texas School for the Blind, and other Non-PSF lands) that have a mineral interest, whether all or in part.
 In-depth records research is necessary to make an actual determination of mineral status.
 The collection is not complete and is a work-in-progress, with periodic, but infrequent, addition of new parcels.

 State-owned tracts in bays and gulf waters, owned and leased by the GLO.

 State-owned tracts in bays and gulf waters, owned and leased by the GLO, with codes added that reflect restrictions and concerns associated with leasing of these tracts.